Advances in Autoethnography and Narrative Inquiry

 Arthur P. Bochner and Carolyn Ellis

 Tony E. Adams is a Professor and Chair of the Department of Communication at Bradley University.
-He is the co-author and co-editor of six books.
+He is the co-author and co-editor of nine books.
 He is a co-editor of the Writing Lives: Ethnographic Narratives book series (Routledge) and founding co-editor of the Journal of Autoethnography (University of California Press).

 Robin M. Boylorn is an Associate Professor of Interpersonal and Intercultural Communication at the University of Alabama.
 She is the author, co-author or co-editor of three books.
 She is also an Associate Editor of the Journal of Autoethnography (University of California Press).